Effusion

 In physics and chemistry, effusion is the process in which a gas escapes from a container through a hole of diameter considerably smaller than the mean free path of the molecules.
 Such a hole is often described as a pinhole and the escape of the gas is due to the pressure difference between the container and the exterior.

 Under these conditions, essentially all molecules which arrive at the hole continue and pass through the hole, since collisions between molecules in the region of the hole are negligible.
 Conversely, when the diameter is larger than the mean free path of the gas, flow obeys the Sampson flow law.

 In medical terminology, an effusion refers to accumulation of fluid in an anatomic space, usually without loculation.
 Specific examples include subdural, mastoid, pericardial and pleural effusions.

 Etymology

-The word effusion derives from the Latin word, effundo, which means "shed, pour forth, pour out, utter, lavish, waste."
+The word effusion derives from the Latin word, effundo, which means "shed", "pour forth", "pour out", "utter", "lavish", "waste".

-Effusion into vacuum
+Into a vacuum

 Effusion from an equilibrated container into outside vacuum can be calculated based on kinetic theory.
 The number of atomic or molecular collisions with a wall of a container per unit area per unit time (impingement rate) is given by:

 assuming mean free path is much greater than pinhole diameter and the gas can be treated as an ideal gas.